raymondpang365/version-control-guide/README.md

 Each pull requests should not have more than 250 lines change.

 ### 1.3-C) Making sure CI is successful.
-A github workflow should have been set up.
+A github workflow should be set up for a project.
+I will not cover the detail of how to setting up a CI workflow in this guide .
+There are so many tools out there that can create the CI workflow.
 Go to Actions tab in the repository.
 Find that you are running a CI workflow.
 Make sure it is successful (green dot/ green tick) before making a pull request.